devflowinc/ruby-sdk/docs/DatasetApi.md

 > <Dataset> get_dataset(tr_organization, tr_dataset, dataset_id)

-get_dataset
+Get Dataset

-get_dataset  Get a dataset by id.
+Get Dataset  Get a dataset by id.
 The auth'ed user must be an admin or owner of the organization to get a dataset.

 ### Examples